V3GS/UniversalRP_CustomRenderPasses/README.md

-# UniversalRP_CustomRenderPasses
+# UniversalRP - Custom Render Passes
-Universal RP - Custom Render Passes
+This repository contains a collection of simple Custom Renderer examples.